perseus784/Multi-Robot_Exploration/README.md

 <img src="media/environment.png" align=right width="310" height="250">

 Webots simulator has been chosen after playing around with multiple simulators inclusing ROS.
 This provides a easy to start interface and also provides various robots to play around with in it's library.
 We have chosen a epuck which has a camera and ultrasonic sensors to avoid collisions.
 The controller code is easy to write and the same code can be given to all the bots in the environment.
 The figure shows us the environment that is designed for the project.
-The simple code for the robot controller can be found here.
+The simple code for the robot controller can be found [here](https://github.com/perseus784/Multi-Robot_Exploration/blob/main/bot_controller.py) and get the world files for the webots environmet [here](https://github.com/perseus784/Multi-Robot_Exploration/tree/main/worlds).

 ### Object Detection
 Each of the robot is equipped with a basic contour detection code.
 This is made very simple by just detecting the contour but we can also use advanced object detectors and make our detection far better.
 Green spheres are placed around the environment as shown in the image above and our robots can detect this using the following detection module.